mihaelnt/mconverter-blog/articles/apple_eu_web_apps_removal.md

 ## Will I lose functionality or any data?

-We are making everything possible to keep all existing functionality on iOS.
+We are doing everything possible to keep all existing functionality on iOS.
 Unfortunately, Apple's last-moment and [mostly undocumented](https://www.theregister.com/2024/02/16/apple_web_apps/) changes offer no replacements for some features. **The following functionality will be impacted**:

 * Push notifications
 * Local MConverter settings